 I was born and raised in Taiwan.
 I went to National Taiwan University and received my B.S. degree in Electrical Engineering in 1976.
 After graduation, I worked for RCA Taiwan Ltd. for one year as a quality control engineer in its TV production plant.
 In August 1977, I came to the United State and enrolled in the graduate program at the University of Notre Dame from which I received my M.S.E.E. degree in January 1980.
 I started my pursuit of a Ph.D. degree in September 1979 at Princeton University and received my Ph.D. degree from Princeton in October 1982.
 I joined the faculty of Electrical Engineering at Notre Dame in August 1982 and have been here since then.
 From July 1998 to June 2006, I had the distinct privilege and pleasure to serve as Chair of the Department of Electrical Engineering.
+Since 2013, I have been Senior Associate Dean for Education and Undergraduate Programs for the College of Engineering.
 Through my career, I have been blessed by good educators and mentors that genuinely care for other people and delight in their successes.
 My MS thesis advisor, Dr. Eli Fogel, and Ph.D. dissertation advisor, Dr. John B. Thomas, have been most encouraging and helpful in the early stages of my career.
 They continue to be good role models that I aspire to be.
-I have met and worked with colleagues that are competitive yet collegial.
+I have met and worked with many colleagues that are competitive yet collegial.
 I have spent my sabbaticals in Japan, Germany and Finland, complementing work with the pleasure of experiencing other cultures and visiting interesting places.
 I also have had the pleasure of working with intelligent and hardworking students who have produced good quality research results and who have become life-long friends.

 Summary of Activities/Interests